diektronics/dl/README.md

 * Parallel workers for downloading?
 Yes, queue is scheduler
 * Consider having a big queue channel, and resize it if full.
 In order for this to work, only one goroutine may add stuff to the channel...
 * Recovery mechanism: get everything in dB that is QUEUED and RUNNING
+* Downloads to temporary dir.
+Moves final file to ~/Downloads
+* Name is for a dir in ~/Downloads.
+All downloaded stuff goes in there
+* We can have different queues/workers for posthooks (only implement unrar and delete)
+* We can create a channel/worker per download.
+As downloader.workers finish with their links, they send the result to that channel.
+The worker in there updates the types.Download until an error is received or all links have been downloaded.
+Then executes the posthooks (chan to workers again)

 DONE
 ====